UnHype: CLIP-Guided Hypernetworks for Dynamic LoRA Unlearning: Background

 \paragraph{Unlearning} is the deliberate process of removing or suppressing specific knowledge, concepts, or associations from a trained machine learning model.
 Within the scope of generative models, unlearning seeks to disable the model’s capacity to recognize, reproduce, or generate a particular concept, feature, or category (for instance, a specific individual, object class, or artistic style), while preserving its overall functionality and performance on other tasks.
 This process is often driven by ethical, legal, or privacy requirements, such as eliminating unauthorized content, addressing societal biases, or fulfilling data deletion requests.
 Unlike conventional retraining or fine-tuning, which augment a model with new information, unlearning selectively erases targeted knowledge to minimize its influence, striving to maintain the integrity of unrelated representations and the model’s general abilities.

-\paragraph{Foundation Diffusion Models} including Stable Diffusion \citep{rombach2022high} or FLUX, they are conditional Latent Diffusion Models (LDMs), comprising three main components: a text encoder $\mathcal{T}$, a denoising model $\mathcal{U}_{\theta}$ parameterized by $\theta$, and a pretrained variational autoencoder (VAE) \citep{kingma2013auto} with encoder $\mathcal{E}$ and decoder $\mathcal{D}$.
+\paragraph{Foundation Diffusion Models} such as Stable Diffusion \citep{rombach2022high} and FLUX are conditional Latent Diffusion Models (LDMs) comprising three main components: a text encoder $\mathcal{T}$, a denoising model $\mathcal{U}_{\theta}$ parameterized by $\theta$, and a pretrained variational autoencoder (VAE) \citep{kingma2013auto} with encoder $\mathcal{E}$ and decoder $\mathcal{D}$.
 To achieve computational efficiency, LDMs operate in a compressed latent space instead of the high-dimensional pixel space.

 The diffusion model in the latent space operates by modeling a Markov chain of successive noise addition and denoising steps.
 These models involve a forward process, where noise is gradually added to the encoded image, and a reverse process, where the model learns to remove noise, generating a latent representation of high-quality samples from a noise vector.